 3) Greatly reduce or eliminate screen time: The blue light emitted from the TV, computer, tablet and smartphone is detrimental to sleep.
 Too much exposure suppresses melatonin production, making it harder to fall asleep and stay asleep.
 For children with sensory issues, they experience this ten times worse than we do.
 Often these children are dealing with sensory overload, and become addicted to these kinds of devices and will sit for long stretches playing games, songs, etc. It gives too much stimulation to the sensory pathways, making the brain work overtime.
 So for children who are restless, hyperactive, and/or can’t sleep, try to reduce and even eliminate screen exposure.
 At least, suspend screen time 2 hours before bedtime to allow for natural melatonin production.

 5) Consistency: Along with routine, it’s important not to deviate from what you have put in place.
-Things need to be black and white for a special needs child.
+Things need to be black and white for a child with special needs.
 They do not do well with gray area.
 That means, once a bed time is decided on, whatever wake time is – stick to it.
 This is key to improving sleep.
 Your child’s brain will also start to anticipate going to sleep, and waking up.
-Not sure if your child will understand what you’re expecting from him?
+Not sure if your child will understand what you’re expecting from him/her?
 As long as you are consistent in telling them what is expected, what is next, they will start to grasp what you’re asking of them.

 These points lay down the foundation to a better night’s sleep for your child.
 When starting to implement these changes, keep in mind that you are changing your child’s usual sleep habits.
 It will not necessarily be an easy transition at first, but stick with it and keep consistent and you will see positive changes.